Tulsa race massacre: Search for mass graves

 In preparation for the 100th anniversary of the massacre, state archaeologists, using ground-penetrating radar, probed Oaklawn Cemetery for "long-rumored" mass graves.
-Mayor G. T. Bynum calls it "a murder investigation."
+Mayor G. T. Bynum calls it "a murder investigation".
 After input from the public, officials from the Oklahoma Archeological Survey used three subsurface scanning techniques to survey Newblock Park, Oaklawn Cemetery, and an area known as The Canes along the Arkansas River.
 The Oklahoma Archeological Survey subsequently announced that they were discontinuing search efforts at Newblock Park after not finding any evidence of graves.
-On December 17, 2019, the team of forensic archaeologists announced that they had found anomalies which are consistent with that of human-dug pits beneath the ground at Oaklawn Cemetery and the ground where the Interstate 244 bridge crosses the Arkansas River.
+On December 17, 2019, the team of forensic archaeologists announced that they had found anomalies consistent with that of human-dug pits beneath the ground at Oaklawn Cemetery and the ground where the Interstate 244 bridge crosses the Arkansas River.
 They announced that the anomalies are likely candidates for mass graves, but further radar surveys and physical excavations of the sites are needed.
 Researchers secured permission to perform "limited excavations" from the city and as a result, they will be able to determine what the contents of these sites are, beginning in April 2020, and while they do not expect to dig up any human remains, they asserted that if they find any human remains in the course of their excavations, they will treat them with the proper respect.
 An initial dig at a suspected area of the Oaklawn Cemetery in July 2020 found no human remains.

 On October 21, 2020, a forensic team said that it had unearthed 11 coffins in Oaklawn Cemetery; records and research suggested that as many as 18 victims would be found.
 The forensic team will need to do more work in order to determine if the coffins contain the remains of massacre victims.
 As stated by Kary Stackelbeck, a state archaeologist, the remains will not be moved until they can be properly exhumed because their deterioration needs to be prevented.
-She also stated that the site where the remains were discovered "constitutes a mass grave...We have a high degree of confidence that this is one of the locations we were looking for.
+She also stated that the site where the remains were discovered "constitutes a mass grave....
+We have a high degree of confidence that this is one of the locations we were looking for.
 But we have to remain cautious because we have not done anything to expose the human remains beyond those that have been encountered."
 The team planned to exhume the remains in June 2021.
 Forensic anthropologist Phoebe Stubblefield later planned to analyze the remains in order to determine if they are the remains of people who were killed in the 1921 massacre.
 In June 2021, after scientists resumed work at the site, 35 coffins were recovered from the mass grave.
 The remains of 19 people were taken to an on-site science lab.
 Officials stated that they have completed a preliminary analysis of nine of those human remains.